-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, King is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, King isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in King are a mix of both white- and blue-collar jobs.
 Overall, King is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in King who work in office and administrative support (12.84%), teaching (9.68%), and management occupations (7.78%).
+There are especially a lot of people living in King who work in office and administrative support (12.50%), business and financial occupations (9.44%), and management occupations (8.67%).

 As is often the case in a small city, King doesn't have a public transportation system that people use for their commute.

 The people who call King home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of King residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in King include English, Irish, Scottish, and European.
+Important ancestries of people in King include English, German, Irish, Scots-Irish, and Greek.

 The most common language spoken in King is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Greek.